dbousfie/1026eboessay/syllabus.md

 Question: what should be the file name of the assignment?
 Answer: any file name is okay as long as it is in the appropriate format

+Question: after my assignment is graded can I resubmit it?
+Answer: no, there is only one submission permitted